vishalmeesala/Ghost-Writer/README.md

 # **Ghost-Writer**
-+ Source code for Ghost-Writer application, an AI-powered Tool for professional use
++ Source code for Ghost-Writer application, an AI-powered tool for professional use